EvanFarris/TeggleBot/README.md

 There are three folders with commands
 - devCommands: This folder has commands that only work in the test guilds you set in .env, as they shouldn't be available to the public.
 - safeCommands: The commands in here are the few commands that don't modify anything in the database, so they can be called by anybody, at any time.
-- commands: Commands that alter entries in the database.
+- unsafeCommands: Commands that alter entries in the database.
 These are callable only by people with at least one of these three permissions: Administrator, ManageGuild, or ManageWebhooks.
 In addition, only one command from this folder can be processed at a time, in order to prevent race conditions.

-## Pitfalls and addressing those pitfalls
-The Twitch.tv API is harder to work than Discord.
-The major reason is because it required a webserver to send API replies, as opposed to (presumably) websockets with Discord.
-In addition, Discord.js has a wonderful guide, on top of great documentation, opposed to the twitch library.
-However, it's not a major gripe, as both libraries are open-source and community made, and their work eliminates a ton of work that is otherwise needed.
+## Challenges
+### Overall Challenges
+Learning all the necessary pieces to make and host this bot was challenging.
+Buying a domain and VPS was one thing, but setting up Nginx and getting the correct SSL certificate was a lot less intuitive.
+It's very easy to find information on it after the fact, but the initial foray of queries were filled with articles that were either irrelevant or outdated.

+The Twurple.js library was also harder to work with, as the examples in the docs were for other classes/objects in the library.
+As opposed to the Discord.js library, where guides spoonfeed every major class.
+Nonetheless I got both working through the documentation and their respective Discords, where both maintainers and community are there to help people.

+### Specific Challenges
+#### Stream Thumbnail
 It was impossible to consistently get the correct stream thumbnail.
-According to most posts on Twitch's dev forum, the problem is a caching problem.
-The eventsub notification is sent a lot faster than twitch's cdn caches updates.
-So a lot of the time, a default image is sent.
-I don't think this is the full story, however.
-Sometimes the image would be correctly displayed for a streamer for a few days, then upon a restart with no change, it wouldn't work.
-Also, I noticed that sometimes, between four different platforms(Windows 10, Windows 11, Android, and the web client), the image would work on some platforms but not on other platforms.
-I asked this question on the Discord.js server, and the response was that it was just something only Discord could solve.
+According to most posts on Twitch's dev forum, the problem is a caching problem- that the eventsub notification takes a lot less time to send, than the time it takes for their CDN Cache to update.
+So a lot of the time, a default image is sent to Discord.

+I don't think this is the full story, however, as sometimes the image would be correctly displayed for a streamer for a few days, then upon a restart with no code changes, it wouldn't work.
+Also, I noticed that when I had Discord open on four different platforms at the same time, the correct thumbnail would be sent on some platforms but not on other platforms.
+I asked about this question on the Discord.js server, and the response was that it was just something only Discord could solve.

 So with the caching problem from Twitch, and the display error from Discord, I opted to remove the stream thumbnail for the time being, replacing it with a user supplied image, if the image is hosted on some other website.

+#### Bot eventually stops receiving Twitch notifications
+Ever since I've been able to run the bot continuously, there's been a problem where it would stop receiving events from Twitch after weeks of uptime.
+No matter what I changed in the code, it would always break after a month or two.

+I've since learned that it's mainly caused by the SSL certificate expiring.
+Additionially, I've just stumbled upon the fact that most servers don't automatically update the certificate that they use, until you restart it.
+So to deal with this, I set the reverse proxy to automatically restart Nginx after it refreshes the certificate.
+Hopefully that solves the problem, but I've discovered that Twurple also uses an AppAccessToken which may or may not refresh itself.

 ## Learned
 1. Explore how Discord bots work